bcgov/nr-water-notations/cicd/readme.md

 `oc get pods`

 find the pod name that is running postgres/gis.
-Likely starts with waternote-posgres-blahblah
+Likely starts with waternote-postgres-blahblah

 `oc port-forward <pod name> 5432:5432`